dd2

 “One of the hardest things you’ll ever have to do is grieve the loss of someone who is still alive.” - Unknown author on anticipatory grief

-If there is anything positive that come from such a terrible time, it’s the fact that you’re loved one is still here.
-There are things you can do together that can create memories for long after they’re gone.
-I’m going to include some Amazon links to give you some ideas.
+If anything positive comes from such a terrible time, it’s the fact that your loved one is still here.
+You can do things together that can create memories for long after they’re gone.

 Plant a tree together